sal55/langs/MDescr.md

     if a <= b < c
 ````
 Middle terms are evaluated only only.
 The whole yields bool.
 It is suggest that if any of `< <= >= >` appear, then they
-all face the same, otherwise the meaning is obscure.
+all face the same way, otherwise the meaning is obscure.

-### Augmented Assignment
+#### Augmented Assignment

 Augmented assignments to not return any value so cannot